 What Goes on the Trading Floor?

-In addition to the digital platforms used to buy and sell assets, another type of Trading Desk is required.
+In addition to the digital platforms used to buy and sell assets, another type of Trading Desk Furniture is required.
 This is the physical piece of technical furniture that houses all the hardware needed to run these platforms.
 They are also known as a Trading Desk.
 Trading floors are typically wide open areas with each trader utilizing anywhere from 4 to 8 monitors each.
 When a trading floor houses that amount of technology superior wire management is key.
 That is when finding the proper trading desk furniture for your environment comes into play.

 Trading desks have become far less cluttered in recent years due to network computers slimming down or being located remotely.
 This change has made the need for full base enclosures little to obsolete.
 That now allowed for the design of a more streamlined and open look on the trading floor.
 Sightlines are very important, and workspaces are arranged to make sure that traders and brokers have access to the latest information and managers can see and hear what is going on.